Geometry-Induced Transport of Self-Aligning Chiral Bristlebots: Results

 On the level of treating the augmented bristlebots as a unit, there will be an alignment component to steric interactions with other particles and system boundaries.
-Inferring this interaction from experiment is difficult, as we have limited access to (or initial control of) the self-propulsion direction, We have implemented an in-silico reproduction of our system (see supplemental material) that circumvents this inference by keeping the external housing and internal bristlebots as individual entities that interact via Hertzian contact mechanics.
+Inferring this interaction from experiment is difficult, as we have limited access to (or initial control of) the self-propulsion direction.
+We have implemented an in-silico reproduction of our system (see SM~\cite{supplmaterial}) that circumvents this inference by keeping the external housing and internal bristlebots as individual entities that interact via Hertzian contact mechanics.
 The specific shape of the friction-induced self-aligning torque is equally rather inaccessible.
 However, there is a fairly general symmetry-based argument~\cite{baconnier_2025} leading to a dominant dependence like $T_i \sim \sin(\psi_i-\phi_i)$.
-The strength $\zeta$ of the self-alignment can be inferred from a simple experiment by imposing a velocity by hand\footnote{see Video in the supplemental material} and observing the time it takes the bristlebots orientation to reorient to this direction.
+The strength $\zeta$ of the self-alignment can be inferred from a simple experiment by imposing a velocity by hand\footnote{see Video in the SM~\cite{supplmaterial}} and observing the time it takes the bristlebots orientation to reorient to this direction.
 In agreement with ref.~\cite{baconnier2022}, we find that $\zeta\approx 5/s$ is reasonable.
-This and its connection to textbook nonequilibrium statistical mechanics problems (the washboard potential of Josephson junction~\cite{Ambegaokar,stratonovich} fame) is also discussed in the supplemental material.
+This and its connection to textbook nonequilibrium statistical mechanics problems (the washboard potential of Josephson junction~\cite{Ambegaokar,stratonovich} fame) is also discussed in the SM~\cite{supplmaterial}.

-The observed mean square displacement (MSD) follows a power law, $\langle \Delta \vec r ^2\rangle \sim t^{2a}$ with $2a \approx 1.68$ (see supplemental material).
+The observed mean square displacement (MSD) follows a power law, $\langle \Delta \vec r ^2\rangle \sim t^{2a}$ with $2a \approx 1.68$ (see SM~\cite{supplmaterial}).
 The deviation from the purely ballistic limit is explained by the chirality.
-In the supplemental material, we use standard stochastic calculus to directly compute the velocity correlations from a free version of eq.~\ref{eq:model} and the MSD~\cite{vanteeffelen,Littek_2026,kiechl2026} from it.
+In the SM~\cite{supplmaterial}, we use standard stochastic calculus to directly compute the velocity correlations from a free version of eq.~\ref{eq:model} and the MSD~\cite{vanteeffelen,Pattanayak_2024,Littek_2026,kiechl2026} from it.
 We show that a non-power-law MSD emerges that can resemble an effective power law in the correct region.
 On large times (corresponding to inaccessible large displacements), we expect a purely diffusive regime for symmetry reasons.